DejanJoksimovic/jsScript/README.md

 ## Decomposition, not inheretance!
 ## Virtual dom
 The Virtual DOM is an abstraction of the HTML DOM.
+### Virtual DOM focuses on optimizing DOM updates for performance, Shadow DOM provides encapsulation and isolation for web components, enhancing modularity and maintainability
 ## ReactDOM is a javascript library containing react specific methods.
 All the methods deal with the DOM.
 ## Logic should be written in render method React.